idkfelix/year12/English/Born A Crime/Part II Questions.md

 > 6. What does the prelude to Chapter 10 contribute to our understanding of Noah’s relationship with his mother, Patricia?

-## Chapter 10: _A young man’s long, awkward, occasionally tragic, and frequently humiliating education in affairs of the heart, Part I: Valentine’s Day_
+## Chapter 10: _A Young man’s Long, Awkward, Occasionally Tragic, and Frequently Humiliating Education in Affairs of the Heart, Part I: Valentine’s Day_

 > 7. What does Noah learn from being rejected on Valentine’s Day by Maylene?
 (Hint: connect this to an excerpt from Chapter 9 - _“All you had to do was denounce your people, denounce your history, and leave your darker-skinned friends and family behind”.
 P.119)_